fuzzylogicxx/fuzzylogic/posts/does-the-html-details-element-solve-progressively-enhanced-disclosures.md

 ## Summing up

-So far I’ve been cautious about using `details` for more than simple cases but I’m starting to think the time may have come to take it further.
+So far I’ve been cautious about using `details` for more than simple cases but I’m starting to think the time may have come to take it further, possibly using Zach’s web component.
 A “hamburger” menu pattern might be a safe place to start… whereas I might not use it in situations where the “summary” (i.e. the toggle) needs to be more complex, for example on [a subnavigation trigger which includes both a link and a button](https://adrianroselli.com/2019/06/link-disclosure-widget-navigation.html#Pattern).
 When I do try it, it’d be great to employ some proper accessibility testing and get feedback.